• Letter from the Director

 Projects and Plans

 TCC investment in Stockton Rising, totaling $35 million, funds a suite of projects and plans that reduce pollution, offer job training opportunities, and offset energy and transportation costs for low-income households.
-Specifically, Stockton Rising includes:
+TCC investment is also complemented by $34 million in leveraged/matching funds.
+Stockton Rising includes:

 Meet a Few Community Leaders